area17/twill/README.md

 Depending on the features you need on your model, include the availables traits and configure their respective options:

-- Sorts: implement the `A17\CmsToolkit\Models\Behaviors\Sortable` interface and add a position field to your fillables.
+- HasPosition: implement the `A17\CmsToolkit\Models\Behaviors\Sortable` interface and add a position field to your fillables.

 - HasTranslation: add translated fields in the `translatedAttributes` array and in the `fillable` array of the generated translatable model in `App/Models/Translations` (always keep the active and locale fields).